java-online-training/java-20-Record-Patterns-For-Loop/README.md

 # java-20-record-patterns-for-loop
-Example of Pattern Matching in the enhanced for Loop
+Example of record patterns in the enhanced for Loop